Researching Community Building in Gloucestershire

 During the course of carrying out the fieldwork, we’ve increasingly realised that no two neighbourhoods where intentional Community Building is happening are the same.
 This not only plays out in terms of residents telling us about the myriad ways they’ve got involved, but also in the process of carrying out the fieldwork itself.
 It’s been important for us to constantly be mindful of whether it’s appropriate for researchers to be engaging with residents, including at what point we are introduced.
 Carrying out the fieldwork at a different pace in each community presents a challenge in trying to plan data collection in advance, particularly when what we are seeking to measure is itself constantly evolving.
 But overall this approach enables us to focus the fieldwork around what feels most appropriate and comfortable for those who are taking part.

 Reflecting on the range of crafting, cooking and sporting activities that the research has involved so far, you might wonder how different the process of carrying out research is to the process of Community Building after all?
 Many of the questions which are central to Community Building practice are important for researchers too: Who isn’t being included in the conversation?
 When do you step back from a community?
 And what should relationships and connections with residents look like?
 On more than one occasion we’ve found ourselves listening to individuals talk about their passions and interests, which has sparked suggestions of other community groups they might like to join or colleagues we could connect them with.

 Ultimately, however, through having these conversations with residents across the county, as well as producing people maps, analysing our grant-giving, and capturing reflections from Community Builders, we are gradually building a body of evidence documenting the impact that all of this activity is making for people in Gloucestershire.
-We look forward to starting to share insights from these research findings in 2018 when we have analysed the data we are currently collecting, and are thinking creatively about the ways in which we might do this.
+We look forward to starting to share insights from these research findings when we have analysed the data we are currently collecting, and are thinking creatively about the ways in which we might do this.
 Potentially involving crafting, cooking and more!